- Free Diagnostic -Do you have:

 -Frame your work for the right journals and audiences

-The curriculum, support, and materials provided in this course are independent and not affiliated with any university, educational institution, or other organisation.
+The curriculum, support, and materials provided here are independent and not affiliated with any university, educational institution, or other organisation.
 References to external resources or institutions, when necessary, are for educational purposes only and do not imply endorsement or partnership.